MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card.md

 ## Option 1: Create a card using the report editor

 The first method to create a card is to use the report editor in Power BI Desktop.
-This option uses the **Retail Analysis sample PBIX file**.

 1. Start on a blank report page and select the **Store** \> **Open store count** field.